copied from Indiana University website

 - In Windows, create a new folder or select an existing one.
 Right-click the folder, and from the contextual menu, select

-. - Select the
+Properties. - Select the

-. - In the "Share name:" field, provide a name for the share and click
+Sharingtab, and check the box next toShare this folderorShare this folder on the network. - In the "Share name:" field, provide a name for the share and click

-.
+OK.
 A one-word name is simpler and reduces the risk of confusion.

 Connecting to a Windows computer on the network